openwashdata/boreholefuncmwi/README.md

 categorical
 </td>
 <td style="text-align:left;">
-Functional status of the borehole
+Functional status of the borehole.
+Functional for 1, Not functional for 0 (including ‘Partially functional but in need of repair’, ‘Not functional’)
 </td>
 </tr>
 </tbody>